How to Choose the Best Shingles for Your Roof

 - Metal: Starting at about $250 per square, metal shingles are among the most expensive ones on the market.
 They’re durable, but not for every type of roof.
 These shingles come in steel, copper, copper & asphalt, lead, and aluminum.
 As you can imagine, metal shingles are highly durable and long-lasting if you can afford them.

 - Slate: Like metal, these shingles are highly durable; however, not all slate shingles are the same.
-An experienced roofing contractor like TruBlue Roofing will be able to help you choose the best slate shingles for your roof.
+An experienced roofing contractor like TruBlue Roofing and Remodeling will be able to help you choose the best slate shingles for your roof.
 They know from which states and which manufacturers, the best slate comes from.
 It’s believed that some slate roofs can last one hundred years.
 However, this shingle type is very expensive, running about $800 per square.
 The weight of slate shingles may not be ideal for your roof, so ask your roofing contractor to help you decide which shingle is best for your roof.
 Remember, some asphalt shingles today are made to look almost exactly like slate roof shingles.
 If you want the look, but not the expensive price tag, consider asphalt shingles.

 - Tile and Cement: You’ve seen tile half cylinder shingles are Spanish Colonial homes in places like Florida and California.
 A few homes around Raleigh sport this historic shingle style.
 While these shingles give character, they are very heavy and not for every roof structure.
 Ask your roofing contractor for advice on choosing the right weight of shingle for your home.